Grrr-Tzzz/dvv/README.md

 environment.yml

 by "conda env create -f environment.yml", you may want to change the name of this env, for it is very strange.
+I tested this environment on BlueHive and it worked.

 # Compute_dvv
 ## Usage